 By Sean Zucker –

-Numerous studies, in fact, have warned of the physical and mental dangers of too much screen time even before the lockdown began.
+Numerous studies, in fact, have warned of the physical and mental effects of too much screen time even before the lockdown began.
 With the majority of the county on lockdown, we might be facing a screen-facing catastrophe.

 So much of daily life, both professionally and leisurely, already depends on the use of screened technology.
 The science community even has coined a term for this potentially harmful phenomenon, computer vision syndrome (CVS) and, according to the US National Institute, it affects about 90% of people who spend three hours or more a day at a computer.
 About 200 minutes of screen time was commonplace for most the population when things were normal.
 Now in quarantine city that amount may pale in comparison.
-In any case, the immediate effects of this overexposure can range from mildly annoying to downright scary.
+In any case, the immediate effects of to much screen time can range from mildly annoying to downright scary.

 Also known as screen fatigue, WebMD list the most common symptoms caused from chronic overexposure to be impaired eyesight due to blurred and double vision; dry, bloodshot and irritated eyes; neck and back pain and mild to severe headaches.
 The impact over time can range from a mere nuisance of constantly itching eyes to more potentially serious spinal misalignment.